isaacward1/mal-sandbox/README.md

 - CFF Explorer
 - Scylla

+- x32dbg on the taskbar and in tools
 - dont show full path in powershell terminal
 - turn system icons off on taskbar
 - right-click context menu for tools